Binsted: History

 At the time of the Domesday Survey, Binsted was listed as part of the Hundred of Netham as well as the Manor of Alton Westbrook.
 The village was referred to as "Benested", which means "holding of land".
 Over the years there have been different variations on the spelling of the name, including Bensted, Benested and Boonsted (11th century), Bensted (14th century), and Bennsted (17th century).
-The name most likely has its origin from the Saxon word "bin", meaning "heap".
-(Note: The Saxon word "Heap" most likely alluded to a "mound" marking a battle.)
+The name most likely has its origin from the Saxon word bin, meaning "heap".
+(Note: The Saxon word most likely alluded to a "mound" marking a battle.)
 Before the Norman Conquest, the village was known as "Binsted Popham" and was held by Egbert of Wessex.

 The history of Binsted from the 11th century to the early 19th century is not documented.
 A likely explanation is that the village remained a "simple agricultural community" and was not involved in any controversial activity, due to its isolation.
 However, the Alice Holt Forest was an important supplier of timber from the 12th and 18th centuries, and the forest was claimed to have 13,000 trees "fit for ship building" in the early 17th century.

 Binsted was recorded in the Imperial Gazetteer of England and Wales by John Marius Wilson in 1870.
 (Note: ... a parish and a subdistrict in the district of Alton, Hants.
 The parish lies 2½ miles SSW of Bentley r. station, and 4 NE by E of Alton; contains the hamlets of Issington, Week, Westcote, and Wheatley; and has a post office under Alton.
 Acres, 6,833.
 Real property, £7,104.
 Pop., 1,195.
 Houses, 231.
 Binstead Hill is the seat of the Coulthards.
 The living is a vicarage, united with the vicarage of Kingsley, in the diocese of Winchester.
 Value, not reported.* Patrons, the Dean and Chapter of Winchester.
 The church is ancient, has a low embattled tower and a spire, and contains several monuments.
 There is a Primitive Methodist chapel.-The subdistrict comprises eight parishes and an extra-parochial tract.
 Acres, 27,482.
 Pop., 4,806.
 Houses, 980.)
 Five years later a school was built on land belonging to the Wickham Estate from stones brought from a pit near Semaphore House.